Berkeley-CS61B/website-sp24/labs/lab04/index.md

 ### `status`

 If you want to see what changes have been made, you can run `git status` in your repository.
-It might look a little bit different from below, but it will show what files you have been modified.
-If they are under "changes not staged for commit", it means they haven't been added to the staging area (aka did not `git add` them).
+It might look a little bit different from below, but it will show what files have been modified.
+If they are under "changes not staged for commit", it means they haven't been added to the staging area.
 Once they are added, those files will show up under "Changes to be committed".

 ```shell
 On branch main